geooff/pascals_gif/README.md

 ## Interpolate

 The Pillow Image library in python allows for interpolation when upscaling.
 This can be used to make an interesting effect.
-To enable this behaviour utalize the flag
+To enable this behaviour utilize the flag
 ```
 --interpol
 ```